 It would be much better to have an option, like the one provided by ExpressVPN’s customer support, where all iOS-related issues were dealt with in one document.

 If you’re in a rush, or can’t find what you’re looking for, thankfully there’s a capable team of live chat staff on hand that are prompt and helpful with their replies.
 At this price point, we’re impressed with how goo dthe live chat is – so if there’s anything troubling you when using Surfshark, this will probably be your first port of call.

 With Surfshark, you’ll get a very capable VPN, packed with features, at a surprisingly low initial price.
-It does have its issues—namely a support site that requires updating—but it has benefited from some serious improvements recently, such as the introduction of WireGuard integration for iOS and Android apps.
+It does have minor issues – namely slightly slower speeds than the very best – but it has benefited from some serious improvements recently, such as the introduction of WireGuard integration for iOS and Android apps.

 One competing provider that we recommend is ExpressVPN.
-Although more expensive than Surfshark, it has more advanced features, more locations, and a level of customer service that’s unbeatable.
+Although more expensive than Surfshark, it delivers better speeds, more locations, and a level of customer service that’s unbeatable.

 But, if you're looking to save money and bag a premium-quality VPN, Surfshark should undoubtedly be your first port of call.